materialsvirtuallab/matcalc/docs/matcalc.md

 Bases: `Calculator`

 Potential calculator for ASE, supporting both **universal** and **customized** potentials, including:
-: Customized potentials: MatGL(M3GNet, CHGNet, TensorNet and SO3Net), MAML(MTP, GAP, NNP, SNAP and qSNAP) and ACE.
+: Customized potentials: MatGL (M3GNet, CHGNet, TensorNet, SO3Net), MAML (MTP, GAP, NNP, SNAP, qSNAP) and ACE.
-  Universal potentials: M3GNet, CHGNet, MACE and SevenNet.
+  Universal potentials: M3GNet, CHGNet, MACE, SevenNet, GRACE, ORB, MatterSim, DeePMD, FAIR-Chem and PET-MAD.

 Though MatCalc can be used with any MLIP, this method does not yet cover all MLIPs.
 Imports should be inside if statements to ensure that all models are optional dependencies.